Security, Data Governance, Risk Management

 Review date

 Treat this catalog as a living document.
 Schedule quarterly reviews, trigger reassessment when data usage changes, and automate alerts when new potential HVAs appear.
+For schema governance and evolution tracking, see Schema Registry and Schema Management.

 Risk-Based Protection Strategies